nais/naisdevice-jita/README.md

-# naisdevice Privileged Identity Management
+# naisdevice Jita

-Simple web application that enables users to request access to sensitive gateways.
+Web application that enables Just in time access to sensitive gateways.